 Please see the link below to an EIOPA discussion paper on Insurance Guarantee Schemes which contains a summary of the various national schemes, dated July 2018.

-Please see below a link to the September 2018 Press Release announcing Authorisation in Principle of the XLICSE move from the CBI
+September 2018 - Authorisation in Principle of the XLICSE move from the CBI